 We celebrate Hanukkah, the Festival of Lights, outside by our large Hanukkiah situated in the parking lot.
 On each of the eight nights we gather to kindle the lights, sing Hanukkah songs, and schmooze with each other.
 During the festival, we also come together for our annual Hanukkah Party with latkes and donuts galore.

-Click on the links below to view a special Hanukkah message from our clergy and staff.
+Click on the links below to view a special Hanukkah message from our Executive Director.

 Purim, celebrating our overcoming Haman’s evil plot, is a loud and fun time.
 Each year brings our annual Purim party with games, music, and, of course, an abundance of shul-made Hamentaschen to satisfy even the biggest sweet tooth.
 Erev Purim showcases our annual Family Megillah reading, with lots of congregant participation.
 Not to be missed is the infamous “Cat Walk,” our costume parade, and other surprises.

 Pesah (Passover), which celebrates our transformation from slaves to free people is a busy time at Kol Ami.
 Our annual Second Night Family seder—an evening of fun, food, and learning—is always a big hit.
 In the days leading up to Pesah, we observe the Fast of the Firstborn, as well as giving our congregants the opportunity to sell their chametz before the Festival.
 For this year’s Pesah guide, click here.
 For this year's Chametz Form please follow this link.

 Shavuot, celebrating the Torah’s revelation at Sinai, is welcomed with a Tikkun Leyl Shavuot, an evening study session on Erev Shavuot, with local Reform congregation Beth Am.
 Throughout the two days, we honor Shavuot by eating tasty dairy foods like cheesecake and blintzes.
 During this time, our 10th Grade Class celebrates Confirmation and their commitment to continuing their Jewish Education beyond their B’nai Mitzvah.
 Click here for the 2018 Shavuot Schedule.